KaidenCoder/D3-force-Movies/README.md

 ## INSTALLING PYTHON

-- Check if python is installed in your computer by typing python -V or py -V. If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
+- Check if python is installed in your computer by typing `python -V` or `py -V`.
+If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.